 Add a new skirt to your wardrobe without shopping!
-Making a denim skirt is a great project to use those jeans with too-tattered hems or too-short pairs that still fit well.
+Making a denim skirt is a great project to re-use those jeans with too-tattered hems or too-short pairs that still fit well.
 Two pairs of jeans will be required for a long jeans skirt.
-Two pairs may also be needed if you want to add wedges to the side seams to flare the finished skirt.
+Two pairs may also be needed if you want to add wedges to the side seams to flare out the finished skirt.
 Read the directions all the way through before beginning.

 - Lay the jeans flat on a table.
-Smooth from the waist until you run into a spot where the crotch seam will no longer lay flat.
-Mark this spot with a pin.
-Turn the jeans over and do the same thing for the back seam, marking with a pin where the seam begins to curve.
+Smooth from the waist down until you reach a point where the crotch seam will no longer lay flat.
+Mark this point with a pin.
+Turn the jeans over and do the same thing for the center back seam, marking with a pin where the seam begins to curve.

 - Remove the stitching from the crotch to the pin on the front and the back of the jeans.